 Language is an integral part of who we are and how we relate to one another.
 Language learning is a dynamic process.
 It needs to be interactive, but personal.
 So if the method or technology strips the “person” out of it, you aren’t left with much.

 The art of conversation

 That’s what I love about teaching on Lingoloop.
 Here, we help you improve your English through the art of conversation.
 When I log on to begin my evening tutoring sessions, I feel like I’m sitting down with friends.
 Mugs of coffee or glasses of water in hand, we discuss the lesson topic, along with events and issues going on in our native countries and around the world.
 We answer discussion questions, but we also share stories, advice, recipes, laughter, and perspective.
 We connect.
 Sure, we pause long enough to correct a mispronunciation or a pesky irregular verb, or to pick up a new vocabulary word or expression.
 I mean, you’re here to learn to speak English!
 But soon we’re back to talking again.
 In language learning, communication is both the end result and the method to get you there.
-Practicing real English conversations on Lingoloop allows your English to improve organically and meaningfully.
+Practicing real English conversations with our 5-star online English course allows your English to improve organically and meaningfully.

 Speak English fluently

 To speak English fluently means the ability to speak easily and accurately.
 Do you know a lot of grammar and vocabulary, but just can’t seem to relax and avoid mistakes when you speak?
 If fluency is what you seek, then conversation practice is the method you need.
 Studying grammar textbooks or word lists is great, but the only way to speak English confidently is to speak and listen more and more, especially with a native speaker who is knowledgeable and experienced enough to correct your mistakes.